-To test these products, we began by carefully inspecting each package for included accessories and how easy they are to attach and remove.
-We then subjectively judged their ergonomic feel as well as their ease of operation.
-We made smoothies with the exact same recipe to assess their overall performance.
-Finally, we gauged how much of a mess each model made while in use as well as how difficult each blender was to clean.
+We tested nine popular hand blenders by inspecting each package for included accessories and assessing how easy they are to attach and remove.
+We subjectively judged their ergonomic feel and ease of operation for our ease of use metric.
+But where the real meat of the story comes in is our blending tests.
+We made smoothies with the same recipe for each model to assess their overall performance.
+Finally, we gauged how much mess each model made while in use and how difficult each blender was to clean.

 Analysis and Test Results

 We took our findings from our head-to-head assessment and grouped them into three individual rating metrics — Blending, ease of use, and accessories.
-This allows our readers to make their purchasing decision based on your own specific wants and needs.
+These metrics are designed to help you make the right purchase for you based on your specific wants and needs.

-The clear champion of this assessment was the Braun MQ505.
+The clear champion of this assessment was the Braun Multiquick.
 This model did a phenomenal job, and it did it quickly.
-Our judges found that the finished product was perfectly smooth and that it was devoid of any chunks of fruit or spinach leaves, and the hemp seeds were pulverized.
+Our testers found that the finished product was perfectly smooth and devoid of chunks of fruit or spinach leaves, and the hemp seeds were pulverized.

 Ease of Use

-A device as seemingly basic and easy to use as a hand blender can, in fact, end up being a bit of a pain to find the right one for you and your needs.
-We purchase all of our products for a proper hands-on analysis here at GearLab so that we can take the headache and stress out of shopping to ensure that you get the perfect product for your given situation.
+Finding a device as seemingly basic and easy to use as a hand blender can end up being a pain with so many to choose from.
+We purchased all of the products for a proper hands-on analysis here at GearLab so that we can take the headache and stress out of shopping to ensure that you get the perfect product for your given situation.
 We hope you have as much fun using these devices and creating delicious treats as we did while testing them.

 — Ross Patton and Michelle Powell